Swindon, Wiltshire · Small group · 2 hours from London

 What you're likely to leave with

 Most people arrive not quite knowing what they need, and that’s fine.
-What they tend to leave with is harder to put on a list — but it usually includes a clearer sense of what matters, a quieter mind and a steadier feeling about what comes next.
+What they tend to leave with is harder to put on a list — but it usually includes a clearer sense of what matters, a quieter mind and a steadier feeling about what comes next in life or work.

 Is Realign right for you?